 Once pregnancy is achieved, TCM offers continuing support for the healthy growth of the fetus, and the prevention of miscarriage and birth defects.
 TCM also assists new mothers in recovering strength after pregnancy and childbirth, by contributing to the nourishment and balancing of their bodies and energies.

 Infertility can affect both women and men.
 In women infertility can be caused by a variety of factors, such as overwork, insufficient rest, injury from excessive menstrual bleeding, or negative emotional conditions such as anxiety, worry or depression.
-Congenital (genetic) defects can also be involved.
 Negative dietary habits such as too much food or alcohol, or a lot of chilled food, may influence a woman’s fertility processes.
-Certain medical treatments can seriously reduce a woman’s reproductive capacity, including the long-term use of contraceptives pills, or hormonal therapies which damage the lining of the uterus.
+Certain medical treatments can seriously reduce a woman’s reproductive capacity, including the long-term use of contraceptives pills, or hormonal therapies which can damage the lining of the uterus.

 Infertility in men is also greatly influenced by lifestyle factors such as an unhealthy diet, too much stress, overwork, smoking, and overuse of alcohol.
 Obesity often affects fertility levels.
 Anatomical abnormalities can be a factor, but this is rare.
 Simple lifestyle modifications can dramatically increase a man’s ability to reproduce, so it is important to consider improvements in diet, exercise, rest, and recreational habits.

 In TCM, the Kidneys*, Liver* and Spleen* are considered to be the foundation of both female and male fertility, in that they directly support the healthy functioning of the reproductive system.
 (These words are highlighted in TCM to indicate the meridians, or bio-energy pathways, linked with these organs.)
 Much of the TCM fertility enhancement treatment focuses on balancing and strengthening these organ meridians.